 WHY AN EFFECTIVE RECRUITMENT PROCESS IS LIKE A MAGIC WAND

-Recruitment.
+The recruitment process.
 If only it were a swish of the magical wand, and – poof! – you have a skilled, talented person appearing at the desk.
 And then the magic continues for many years to come.
 The magic person – let’s call them a fairy – is blissfully happy, producing rainbows of the most vibrant kind, every day, consistently, and you almost have to stop them from multiplying those rainbows, they’re so keen!

 But, no, it’s not magic and rainbows.
 And fairies are mythical creatures.